timeplus-io/proton-python-driver/example/descriptive_pipeline/README.md

 this sample is not targeting to provide a high throughput streaming processing pipeline, there is no performance tuning on the code, but there is a k6 test you can run to understand the overall performance of this sample code.

+goto `test` folder and run `k6 run script.js` which will show some basic performance of the service.

 ### WebSocket

 ```bash